-We’re still early into 2020 but there’s already been plenty of bangers dropped that deserve a place on your wedding playlist.
+Plenty of bangers dropped in 2020 that deserve a place on your wedding playlist.

 From Lizzo’s body positivity anthem that’ll have all your guests feeling themselves to a new John Legend love song that’s set to rival All Of Me, these are the 2020 wedding songs you need to listen to right now.

 There are hundreds of classic wedding songs, from first dance songs to love songs that would suit a walk down the aisle or your wedding reception.
 But sometimes you want something that hasn’t been used hundreds of times before.

 That’s where our pick of the best new music comes in – with first dance songs that your guests won’t have heard before and wedding reception songs that are on-trend and guaranteed to fill the dance floor!

 You’ll find a Spotify playlist at the end with the whole top 40 wedding songs for 2020 on so you can literally just press play!

 1. You Got Me Thinking – Joshua Radin

 If you loved Ben Folds’ The Luckiest, you’ll adore this song.
 It’s gentle, beautiful and made for a slow, swaying first dance.

 2. 10,000 Hours (with Justin Bieber) – Dan + Shay